-Once I discovered garlic scape pesto, I was hooked.
-It is one of the few things my entire family loves, so we eat it at least once a week.
-We all prefer it over just plain basil pesto.
+Once you discovered garlic scape pesto, you will be hooked.
+It is one of the few things the entire family loves and they'll prefer it over just plain basil pesto.
 It tastes better and doesn't brown like basil does.
-We freeze a ton of it.
-I like putting it in small glass canning jars.
-That way if I forget to take it out in the morning, I can thaw it quickly by putting it either next to the large pot of water heating for pasta, or right on the flat lid.
+Freeze a ton of it or put it in small glass canning jars.
+That way if you forget to take it out in the morning, you can thaw it quickly by putting it either next to the large pot of water heating for pasta, or right on the flat lid.

 The ingredients listed are approximate and should be modified to taste.

 - Add garlic scapes, basil, and salt to the large bowl of a food processor.

 - Start processing, adding oil slowly.